71% of B2B researchers begin with a generic search instead of looking for a particular company.

 When repurchasing an existing product or service, only approximately 10%-15% of customers prefer to interact with a salesman, and even fewer like to hear about new goods from salespeople.
 To determine how to allocate resources best, it is crucial to conduct voice of the customer research to provide insight into how sales representatives perceive the brand’s success.

 To make it more effective you can enhance the customer buyer experience with tools.
 If you are a storeowner at Shopify then you can use suitable apps for your business.
-For example, you are a B2B wholesaler, then you can offer a bulk order app to your customer to make their buyer journey longer-
+For example, if you are a B2B wholesaler, then you can offer a bulk order app to your customers to make their buyer journey longer-

-Here, a B2B storeowner uses a bulk order app for Shopify, allowing customers to order in bulk with a one-click add to cart.
+Here, a B2B storeowner uses a bulk order app for Shopify, allowing customers to order in bulk with a one-click add-to cart.
 This app is also a variant builder app because this product includes several variants of the comic.

 Rather than focusing on the products themselves, suppliers can better understand the significance of the channels through which they sell and promote their brands by tracking performance along the buying funnel.
 Ultimately, you want your customers to be knowledgeable and happy enough to become advocates for your company.